Setup Elastic

 Step 3: Test Connection

-Use the "Test Connection" button in logcannon.com to verify your configuration.
-This will send a test event to your Elasticsearch cluster to ensure everything is working correctly.
+Use the "Test Connection" button in Logcannon to verify your configuration.
+This will send a query to your Elasticsearch cluster to ensure everything is working correctly.